 Using WP Fusion and LearnDash, you can automatically add students to your CRM of choice when they register on your site.
-You can also restrict access to course content, apply tags based on progress, and use tags as automated triggers for course enrollment.

-Courses, Lessons, & Topics
+#Courses, Lessons, & Topics

 You can restrict access to Courses, Lessons, and Topics based on a user’s CRM tags, and redirect them to another page (like a sales page) if they don’t have the required tags.